 line and include the following information in the body of the email message:

 - Wowza Streaming Engine version and build number

 - Platform, operating system, and Java version on which Wowza Streaming Engine is running

 - URL of tutorial or instructions being used

 - Player technology being used (Adobe Flash, Microsoft Silverlight, iOS device, set-top box, etc.)

 - Live encoder/IP camera manufacturer/version and exact encoding settings (live streaming only)

 - We also recommend that you send [install-dir]/logs, [install-dir]/conf, [install-dir]/transcoder, and [install-dir]/manager/logs folders in a compressed (zipped) folder.
-See How to create a compressed zip file in Windows, Mac OS and Linux.
+See How to create a compressed zip file in Windows, OS X, and Linux.

 Amazon handles billing and payments, and software charges that appear on your monthly AWS billing statement